sahu-manas/aimlops_c3_g7_capstone_loganalysis/README.md

 IISc TalentSprint AI ML Ops Cohort 3 Group 7 Capstone Project - Anomaly detection and RCA from log file analysis using LogBERT and DeepLog

 1. Clone the repository
-2. Create a Python environment
+2. Create a Python environment (python -m venv .env) and activate
-   >python -m venv .env
-   >Activate
 3. cd aimlops_c3_g7_capstone_loganalysis/openstack_loganalysis
 4. pip install -r requirements.txt -> this will install all the dependencies
 5. You will need to create an openstack log file "openstack.log" and place that in the directory openstack_loganalysis/data